weixian-zhang/FoodTruckJunkie/README.md

 ### Azure Development Security Guidelines
+Based on my experience as an Azure practiioner and not limited to:
 * Always use Azure Managed Identity (wherever supported) as the authentication mechanism when accessing Azure services
 * All Secrets, Asymmetric and Symmetric keys and x.509 Certifications should store in Azure Key Vault
 * Always use Private Endpoints whenever the service supports it